kolinsturt/kolinsturt.github.io/_posts/2013-03-05-integrity.md

 	}

-Another thing we can do is block the application from running if a debugger is attached in production environments.
-Apple created a flag, PT_DENY_ATTACH for Mac OS X that could be used for your application to request that it not be traced or debugged.
-On iOS it doesn't exist, but it's value is 31 so we can just define it in our code.
-We use the ptrace system call to pass in a request integer to the first parameter - PT_DENY_ATTACH.
-You will obviously want to have your own flag to turn this test off for debug environments and on for production environments.
-Putting this function before the main run loop is set up will prevent the application from launching if a debugger is attached.
+Apple created a `PT_DENY_ATTACH` flag for Mac OS that you could use to deny tracing and debugging.
+It doesn't exist on iOS but it’s value is 31 so you can define it in your code.

+Use the ptrace system call to pass in a request integer to the first parameter - `PT_DENY_ATTACH`.
+You'll want to have your own flag to disable it for debug environments.
+Add the function before the main run loop to prevent the application from launching if it detects a debugger:

 	#import <dlfcn.h>
 	#import <sys/types.h>